Supported Databases

 Incremental Pulls

-WhentimestampFieldName is set, the pipeline tracks the maximum value of that column after each pull.
-On the next execution, it adds a WHERE {timestampFieldName} > {lastMaxValue} clause to fetch only new or updated rows.
+On the next execution, the pipeline adds a WHERE {timestampFieldName} > {lastValue} clause to fetch only new or updated rows.
+The high-water mark is stored in MongoDB in the {environment}-data-pull collection.

 Custom SQL